datenanfragen/website/content/blog/browser-extension-recommendations.en.md

 Secure websites use the HTTPS (Hyper Text Transfer Protocol Secure) protocol, which encrypts your credit card details, personal information, and other sensitive data.
 However, not all websites are HTTPS-enabled.

-[HTTPS Everywhere](https://www.eff.org/https-everywhere) add-on is a joint venture project of Tor browser and EFF.
-When you install the extension, it automatically rewrites the requests, establishes a connection to SSL, then locates and directs you to the most secure versions of the websites you visit.
+[HTTPS Everywhere](https://www.eff.org/https-everywhere) add-on is a joint venture project of the Tor browser and EFF.
+When you install the extension, it automatically rewrites the requests, establishes a connection via TLS, then locates and directs you to the most secure versions of the websites you visit.
 In case your browser connects you to unsecured websites, HTTPS Everywhere will keep your data private and secure from leaking by redirecting it to an encrypted HTTPS.

 HTTPS Everywhere is available for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/https-everywhere/), Chrome and Opera.